 With the Hearing Missions Foundation ~

-Over the past 4 years, members of the Centers for Hearing Care and Rotarians from District 6650 have established a hearing mission to the Common Wealth of Dominica.
+Over the past 4 years, members of your Cleveland hearing aid center, Centers for Hearing Care and Rotarians from District 6650 have established a hearing mission to the Common Wealth of Dominica.
 This trip began in 2011 when Dr. Sheryl Figliano of the Centers for Hearing Care came in contact with Dr. Susan Kelly, professor at Ross Medical University in Dominica.
 They connected through a common passion of helping people.
 They reached out to Marvlyn Birmingham, President of the Rotary Club of Dominica at that time, to join in their efforts.
 We continue to work with Rotary for trips to Dominica as well as Hearing Missions Foundation which is a 501 (c)(3) non-profit affiliate of Centers for Hearing Care.

 Prior to our arrival there was limited access to hearing services on the island.
 Our first visit to the island, we tested over 500 children and adults and fit well over 200 individuals within one week!
 As the team continues this annual mission, more islanders have become aware of the program and are informed ahead of time when we are coming so they know which clinic we will serve on which days.
 Each day we move to a different part of the island.